Trump eyes radical immigration shift if elected in 2024, promising mass deportations and ideological screenings

 While they would mark a stark departure from current policy, many of Trump's immigration pledges would face formidable legal and operational challenges, testing the limits of presidential authority and government resources.

 Angela Kelley, a former top Biden administration immigration official, called Trump's pledges "extreme" proposals that would "terrorize" immigrants.
 "The radical ideas that he had in his first term, from the Muslim ban and beyond, a lot of those got struck down.
-And now he's just taking another swing," she said.
+And now he's just taking another swing," said Kelley, now a chief adviser at the American Immigration Lawyers Association.

 But Chad Wolf, who led the Department of Homeland Security during Trump's final year in office, said officials who ignore the record levels of unlawful crossings along the southern border over the past two years are the ones with the "extreme" position.
 He said Americans want more aggressive actions to deal with the crisis there, including by deporting the estimated 1 million people who have been issued final deportation orders.

 "If you go after those individuals and the criminals, of course, and others, I don't think that that's out of the norm.
-I don't think that that's a radical suggestion," Wolf said.
+I don't think that that's a radical suggestion," said Wolf, who now works for the America First Policy Institute, a think tank that promotes Trump's agenda.
 "I think that is actually just implementing what the immigration law tells the executive to do."

 Trump's 2024 immigration promises